Tildoss/portfolio-blog/content/articles/flipper-zero-presentation/index.md

 description: "This description will be used for the article listing and search results on Google."
 date: "2022-12-23"
 banner:
-  src: "../../images/kelly-sikkema-Hl3LUdyKRic-unsplash.jpg"
+  src: "../../images/flipper/flipper.jpeg"
-  alt: "First Markdown Post"
+  alt: "The Flipper Zero"
-  caption: 'Photo by <u><a href="https://unsplash.com/photos/Nc5Q_CEcY44">Florian Olivo</a></u>'
+  caption: 'The Flipper Zero'
 categories:
   - "Flipper Zero"
 keywords: